-- Differentiate between Theory X, Theory Y, Theory Z managers
+- Differentiate between Theory X and Theory Y

 The idea that a manager’s attitude has an impact on employee motivation was originally proposed by Douglas McGregor, a management professor at the Massachusetts Institute of Technology during the 1950s and 1960s.
 In his 1960 book, The Human Side of Enterprise, McGregor proposed two theories by which managers perceive and address employee motivation.
 He referred to these opposing motivational methods as Theory X and Theory Y management.
 Each assumes that the manager’s role is to organize resources, including people, to best benefit the company.
 However, beyond this commonality, the attitudes and assumptions they embody are quite different.

 According to McGregor, Theory X management assumes the following:

 - Work is inherently distasteful to most people, and they will attempt to avoid work whenever possible.

 - Most people are not ambitious, have little desire for responsibility, and prefer to be directed.

 - Most people have little aptitude for creativity in solving organizational problems.